GETTING MORE DISTANCE

 Featured Lesson

-The key to hitting a golf ball a long
+The key to hitting a golf ball far is a long

 Frank J. Peter